Toronto Argonauts: Notable personnel

 The highest distinction the Toronto Argonauts can accord a player is to retire their number; just four players have received the honour.
-Starting in 1996, the team began another category of distinction with its list of "All-Time Argos."
+Starting in 1996, the team began another category of distinction with its list of "All-Time Argos".
 Twenty-four players have been rewarded so far and a banner in their honour hangs at BMO Field.

 Players and management personnel may be separately inducted into the Canadian Football Hall of Fame.
 A total of 56 people who have been part of the team are in the Hall.
 The All-Time Argos list does not extend back to before the Second War era while the Hall of Fame does.
 Thus, for instance, Lionel Conacher is in the Hall but not listed as an All-Time Argo.

 Finally, players may be honoured on an annual basis through the CFL awards.
 The most prestigious of these is the Most Outstanding Player Award, awarded since 1953.
-Six Argonauts have been recipients: Chad Owens (2012), Damon Allen (2005), Doug Flutie (1996 & 1997), Michael "Pinball" Clemons (1990), Condredge Holloway (1982), and Bill Symons (1968).
+Seven Argonauts have been recipients: Chad Kelly (2023), Chad Owens (2012), Damon Allen (2005), Doug Flutie (1996 & 1997), Michael "Pinball" Clemons (1990), Condredge Holloway (1982), and Bill Symons (1968).

 All-Time and Hall of Fame

 Mascot

-Jason is the mascot for the Toronto Argonauts, replacing the previous mascot, Bounce, in 2005, who in turn replaced Scully, in 2003.
+Jason is the mascot for the Toronto Argonauts, replacing the previous mascot, Argo Bounce, in 2005, who in turn replaced the team's first mascot, Scully, in 2003.